mboswell/2025-vibe-coding/README.md

 # 2025 Vibe Coding Demo

-A simple web application built with FastAPI that connects to a Databricks Lakebase database.
+A to-do list web application built with FastAPI and Databricks Lakebase.

 ## Technologies